Template 1.4.5

 compile the given template to a function for optimal performances. after a call to setOptions, addFilter or addModifier, the previously returned result becomes obsolete. the function return a string. the function accept a second optional parameter. if this parameter is set to true, the function will return an array of Elements.

-var render = new Template().compile(string[, html]); // render as string string = render(data); // render as an array of HTML elements nodes = render(data, true); document.body.adopt(nodes);
+var render = new Template().compile(string[, options]); // render as string string = render(data); // render as an array of HTML elements nodes = render(data, true); document.body.adopt(nodes);

 substitute the given object into the given template string and return DOM nodes.